Rih348/Covers/README.md

 # Covers

-This is still unnfinished Django project.
+This is still an unfinished Django project.

 the text files contains info extracted fromcSpotify API